Business Administration Business Administration

 Foreign Languages/Language Requirement

-Other than meeting the minimum requirement for admission to the University, the College does not require any additional work in foreign languages except for the international business major.
+Other than meeting the minimum requirement for admission to the University, the College does not require any additional work in foreign languages.
 Students, however, are always encouraged to take language courses.

 Minimum Hours Required for Graduation